shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 console.log(car.getCarInfo());
 ```

-Here the setter methods are called seperately.
-Thus if we have more setter like methods, eventually we will end up with more lines `car.set..`, `car.set..` etc.
+Here the setter methods are accessed seperately.
+Thus if we have more these setter like methods, eventually we will end up with many lines `car.set..`, `car.set..` etc.

 Now we will modifiy our `Car` class by adding chaining trick.